dflib/dflib/README.md

 # DFLib

 DFLib ("DataFrame Library") is a simple Java implementation of a common DataFrame data structure.
-With DFLib you get essentially the same tools you may be used to in SQL (such as queries and joins), only you can use them in-memory and over dynamically defined data structures.
+With DFLib you get essentially the same data manipulation tools you may be used to in SQL (such as queries and joins), only you can use them in-memory and over dynamically defined data structures.

 ## What is DataFrame